Understanding the Valve Glossary

 ELECTROLESS NICKEL PLATING - A plating process which requires no external electrical power and is the result of a chemical reaction between the part and the plating solution.
 A uniform consistent deposit and plating rate can be produced by controlling and adjusting the chemistry of the plating bath.

-ELL - A pipe or tubing fitting that has the shape of an "L." See "Elbow."
+ELL - A pipe or tubing fitting that has the shape of an "L."

 EMERGENCY SEAT SEAL - To obtain tight shut off in an emergency situation, a sealant can be injected into a specially designed groove in the seat rings.
 Available for most ball valves and gate valves.